tiggy31/mod-4-mini-challenge-props/README.md

 ## Assignment

 Welcome to The Spice Store!
 We'll be building an application for displaying information about different spices.
-(If you're wondering where the ...insteresting... spice descriptions came from - check out spicejungle.com)
+(If you're wondering where the ...interesting... spice descriptions came from - check out spicejungle.com)

 The finished app should look like this: